BrianWill/byteschool/markdown/assembly/assembly functions.md

 return
 ```

 Above, if *ack* didn't adjust the stack pointer to account for the stack space it uses, its call to *bar* would write over the data that *ack* put on the stack.
-As long as every function follows the rules, any function can call any other without worriying about interference with its data.
+As long as every function follows the rules, any function can call any other without worrying about interference with its data.

 ## function inputs (arguments)